atulzh07/Integration_Testing_with_Jest/Hometask-projectsetup-unittest-integrationtest/hometask1.md

 - Write unit & integration tests for the files inside "tests/tests.utils.js"
 - Run the tests using the following command: yarn test

+this needs refactoring. will push an updated version.
+This was done to make sure the assignment is submitted within time